 Your head is spinning.
 You can’t breathe.
 Your chest feels like it will explode.
 You are sure you are having a heart attack.
 You are burning up.
 You are freezing.
 Throwing up would be a welcome distraction.

 Sound familiar?
 No, you are not dying.
-Say hello to anxiety.
+Say hello to an anxiety attack.

 Sudden overwhelming fear, heart palpitations, sweating, shortness of breath, a sense of choking, chest pain, nausea, dizziness, chills or hot flashes are all the classic symptoms of an anxiety attack, but what if your anxiety does not fit into that tidy box of symptoms?

 Anxiety is like all mental illness—one size does not fit all.
 Anxiety is not an everyday concern for me, but I become anxious occasionally.
-And although I have had anxiety attacks with the classic symptoms, my anxiety normally presents differently.
+And although I have had anxiety attacks with the classic symptoms, my anxiety attacks normally present differently.

 The Morning from Hell